Building Capacity for Accountants by Offshoring

 In the Philippines, English is the primary language of communication and instruction.
 Aside from Singapore, Philippines is the only South-east Asian country to mandate fully bilingual education.
 English is part of a daily life at The Outsourced Accountant.

-In 2013 Business English Index report, the Philippines (7.95) earned the top score for two consecutive years, followed by Norway with 7.06 and Netherlands with 7.0.
+According to Education First’s English Proficiency Index, the Philippines is ranked #3 out of 20 countries in Asia with a score of 60.59, and ranked #15 out of 80 countries and regions worldwide.
 This goes to show that the concern about communication is almost non-relevant.
 Many clients are surprised by how well the Filipino teams communicate and find little to zero reasons to be concerned at all.

 Many companies worry about the need to tell clients that their work is being offshored.
 Nick and his team had a very successful offshore accounting team up and running, in six months.
 The clients were simply blown away by the change in service levels.